-This means, even if your headphones ae designed to deliver heavy bass, the EQ will modify the same.
+This means, that even if your headphones are designed to deliver heavy bass, the EQ will modify the same.

 3. Turn Off Bass Boost

 Bass boost is as its name suggests an option to increase the bass output from your headphones.
-Turning off this option will help to reduce and level out the bass of your headphone.
+Turning off this option will help to reduce and level out the bass of your headphones.